This post may contain affiliate links. Please see our disclosure policy.

-Thai peanut chicken pasta – loaded with delicious peanut sauce, perfectly sauteed veggies, chicken, and pasta to balance out this easy meal.
-This meal comes together easily, and is a crowd-pleaser!
+Thai peanut chicken pasta is loaded with delicious peanut sauce, perfectly sauteed fresh vegetables, chicken, and pasta to make it a tasty and balanced meal.
+This healthy recipe is a crowd-pleasing main dish and comes together really quickly!

 Thai peanut chicken pasta

-It’s loaded with peanut sauce flavor (which is the best past in my opinion).
+It’s loaded with flavorful peanut sauce flavor (which is the best part in my opinion).

 Plus it’s loaded with veggies making this a balanced, healthy meal!

-What you’ll need for thai peanut chicken pasta
+What you’ll need for this thai peanut chicken pasta recipe

 How to make it

-- Bring a large pot of water to a boil.
-Cook pasta according to package directions.
+1. Bring a large pot of water to a boil.
+Cook pasta according to package directions to al dente.

-- To a large skillet over medium-high heat, add ½ tbsp avocado oil.
+2. To a large skillet over medium-high heat, add ½ tbsp avocado oil.
 Add the diced chicken breast, coconut aminos, sea salt, pepper, and garlic granules.
 Saute for 8-10 minutes, stirring every couple of minutes, until fully cooked.
-Remove and set aside.
+Remove the cooked chicken and set aside.

-- Add the remaining ½ tbsp avocado oil into the skillet.
-Saute the bell pepper and onion.
+3. Add the remaining ½ tbsp avocado oil into the hot skillet.
+Saute the sliced bell peppers and onion.
 Cook for 5-7 minutes until soft.
 Add a pinch of sea salt while they cook.
 Once soft, stir in the diced cooked chicken and chopped spinach.

-- Make your peanut sauce while the veggies are cooking by blending all the peanut sauce ingredients together.
+4. Make your peanut sauce while the veggies are cooking by blending all the peanut sauce ingredients together in a blender, or simply whisking it all together until smooth.

-- Once the pasta is done cooking, reserve ½ cup pasta water.
-Drain the remaining liquid from the pasta, and add it to the pan with the veggies and chicken.
+5. Once the pasta is done cooking, reserve ½ cup of pasta water.
+Drain the remaining liquid from the pasta, and add it to the pan with the veggies and chicken over medium heat.
 Pour peanut sauce and pasta water over the pasta.
-Toss to coat and serve!
+Toss to coat and serve with minced green onions, fresh cilantro, crushed peanuts, and a lime wedge if you’d like!

 Substitutions

-- Need this peanut-free?
-Simply use my sunbutter saute sauce in place of the peanut sauce
+Peanut sauce – Need this peanut-free?
+Simply use my sunbutter saute sauce in place of the peanut sauce.

 Love peanut sauce?
-Try these recipes out too!
+Try these easy recipes out too!

 Thai Chicken Peanut Pasta

-Thai peanut chicken pasta – loaded with delicious peanut sauce, perfectly sauteed veggies, chicken, and pasta to balance out this easy meal.
-This meal comes together easily, and is a crowd-pleaser!
+Thai peanut chicken pasta is loaded with delicious peanut sauce, perfectly sauteed fresh vegetables, chicken, and pasta to make it a tasty and balanced meal.
+This healthy recipe is a crowd-pleasing main dish and comes together really quickly!

 Ingredients